4 Territories of Leadership

 What You Can do

-This page is based on an article I co-wrote with Diane Newell entitled "A Model of Renewal for Coaching" for the January 2008 edition of The International Journal of Mentoring and Coaching.
+This page is based on an article I co-wrote with Diane Newell entitled "A Model of Coaching for Renewal" for the January 2008 edition of The International Journal of Mentoring and Coaching.